deepankverma/social_distancing/README.md

 This will take some time to install.
 This is our environment, without which our project won’t work.
 * Step 8: If no errors (no red texts), all set to go.
 * Step 9: `conda activate  social_dist_copy`
+* Step 10: Download `TownCentreXVID.avi` from (https://www.robots.ox.ac.uk/ActiveVision/Research/Projects/2009bbenfold_headpose/Datasets/TownCentreXVID.avi) and save it in `videos` folder.
-* Step 10: `python social_distancing.py --input videos/TownCentreXVID.avi > logs/{Time}.txt`
+* Step 11: `python social_distancing.py --input videos/TownCentreXVID.avi > logs/{Time}.txt`
 Provide a unique name (such as Time) to the log file such that it does not mix with other subsequent runs.
-This command will create log file (in txt format) in the logs folder in the project directory.
+This command will create log file (in `txt` format) in the logs folder in the project directory.
-* Step 11: Ctrl + C (While on Anaconda Prompt window) to stop the application.
+* Step 12: Ctrl + C (While on Anaconda Prompt window) to stop the application.
-* Step 12: If running multiple instances of the application, Open the Anaconda Prompt, Go to the Project Directory and follow step 9 and 10.
+* Step 13: If running multiple instances of the application, Open the Anaconda Prompt, Go to the Project Directory and follow step 9 and 11.

 # Output